 The School of Liberal Arts features world-renowned centers for research in the humanities and social sciences.
 State-of-the-art technology generates groundbreaking liberal arts research in fields like geographic information science (GIS), health geographics, digital humanities, and professional editing.

-- The School has 19 undergraduate majors (as well as joint degrees) and several undergraduate certificates.
+- The School has 20 undergraduate majors (as well as joint degrees and tracks within some of those major areas) and several undergraduate certificates.
 Most departments offer graduate degrees and certificates; students may also choose a Ph.D. program in economics, with a new Ph.D. in health communication accepting applications in the next year.

-- The average age of Liberal Arts undergraduates is 26; 57% of undergraduates are female.
-Forty-five percent of majors have taken all of their coursework at IUPUI/IU.
+- The average age of Liberal Arts undergraduates is 25; 64% of undergraduates are female.
+Forty percent of majors have taken all of their coursework at IUPUI/IU.

 - Liberal Arts students recently studied abroad in Mexico, Greece, Kenya, Spain, Japan, England, France, Germany, and many other nations around the globe.